How Truth-Seeking Is Sacrifice

 Every day, as a philosopher, you are like carrying an egg with you.
 That egg is your psyche.
 Those who prefer the shadows to the sun, keep their eggs in the comfort of the dark.
 But once you take your egg out into the world, you need to make sure that it doesn't crack, or else its contents will spill out, leading to a state of no return—a state of permanent insanity.

-Your only salvation in the struggle for truth is a truth that opposes it in the name of equity.
+However, a good salvation in the struggle for truth is a truth that opposes it in the name of equity.
 It's also known as impartiality.
 It's about a truth strong enough to resist the impact of the former.
 Unlike others, you no longer have the privilege of distracting positivity, but you may still need it occasionally to avoid negative bias.
+Developing the habit of looking both ways is crucial because the truth often has a silver lining.

 I made a mistake when I chose this path; not a mistake in the path itself, but in my initial premise on the matter.
 I thought I was going to enjoy this a lot, to discover new insights, share them with the world, and receive constant gratitude.